-SSL TLS are two encryption protocols that provide security for communication over the internet.
-SSL protocol has been around for many years, but both are still widely used today.
+SSL TLS are two encryption protocols that provide internet communication security.
+SSL protocol has existed for many years, but both are still widely used today.
 Why is this?
 The answer is simple: these protocols work well to encrypt data sent between a client and server computer, which can be very important in protecting sensitive information such as credit card numbers or passwords.
-But what really sets them apart from each other?
-This post will understand the basics and the differences between SSL and TLS protocol versions, SSL vs TLS encryption.
+But what sets them apart from each other?
+This post will understand the basics and the differences between SSL and TLS protocol versions and SSL vs TLS encryption.

 What are SSL and TLS?